 The easiest revision, “The documentary, based on Major Alexander De Severksy’s book Victory through Air Power (published in 1942), made the case that the nature of war was changing dramatically,” changes the meaning somewhat, attaching the thesis to the documentary rather than the book (which may be valid, as both the book and film may make the case).
 Here’s an alternative that preserves the intent of the original sentences: “The documentary was based on Major Alexander De Severksy’s book, Victory through Air Power, published in 1942, which made the case that the nature of war was changing dramatically.”

-6 Responses to “Combining Sentences”
+6 thoughts on “Combining Sentences”

 While I usually enjoy the tips given here, I don’t quite agree on this one.
 In my opinion, one should strive to _shorten_ sentences, not make them even longer – I’d rather break sentences up than combining them.
 Isn’t it harder to keep your reader focused when he has to keep the thought across several subordinate sentences?